maximmold/jmeter-operator/README.md

 # Jmeter-operator

+**The Disrupt team forked this repo from https://github.com/kubernauts/jmeter-operator.**

 This operator was created to simplify the process of deploying a Jmeter cluster on kubernetes.

 The operator is capable of creating the following resources: